laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/secrets.md

 ---
 title: 'Secrets'
 description: |
   You can add encrypted secrets to applications you deploy with Gimlet.
+Gimlet uses Sealed Secrets to manage and encrypt secrets.
 ---

 Gimlet utilizes Sealed Secrets under the hood to encrypt and manage your secrets.
 It's open-source, you can take a better look at it [here](https://github.com/bitnami-labs/sealed-secrets).